 Citizens of the Night

-AT SIX O'CLOCK, just as she did every morning, even though it was still night, Anja shut the front door and braced herself against the unforgiving subzero, the kind of cold to put a person in shock, before descending the steps to the street.
-The new security light illumined her way down then clicked off parsimoniously as soon as she reached street level.
-It was windless and the freshly fallen night snow glittered.
+AT SIX O'CLOCK, just as she did every morning, even though it was still black as night, Anja shut the front door and braced herself against an unforgiving subzero, the kind of cold to put a person into shock, before descending the outdoor steps.
+The new security light guided her down, then clicked off parsimoniously as soon as she reached street level.
+Freshly fallen snow glittered beneath a dim streetlight; elsewhere, the darkness lay deep.
+It was windless, almost silent.

 In the basement bedsit, the lights would not come on for another two hours.
 Within the building, all remained blessedly quiet and her tenant snuffled contently in his sleep.
 He dreamed that he was standing alone at night in the shallows of an ocean, while all around him, like softly falling snow, points of white light dropped out of the sky and down to the sea, making gentle sounds as they met the surface.
-He cupped his hands together to catch them.
-Every softly shining dot that landed in his hands melted to a colour and sounded a musical note.
-More began to fall and faster, playing a rhapsody like some rapturous xylophone.
-It might have gone on everlastingly, but when he looked down the black water stared back at him with a million eyes and he felt fear.
-Even though he could not see them or the sandy ocean floor that they were scurrying across, he knew that two silver lobsters were coming straight for his toes.
+He cupped his hands to catch them here and there.
+Every softly shining dot that landed on his skin melted to a colour and sounded a musical note.
+More began to fall, and faster, playing a rhapsodic enchantment in his palms.
+It might have gone on everlastingly, but when he looked down, the black water stared back at him with a million eyes and he felt fear.
+Even though he could not see them, or the sandy ocean floor that they were scurrying across, he knew that two silver lobsters were coming straight for his toes.
 Yannick woke with a start.
-Tall even for a Nordic man, his feet stuck out the end of his lumpy duvet and he instinctively drew them in.
+Tall even for a Nordic man, his feet poked out the end of his lumpy duvet and he instinctively drew them back in.